Supercharge your PowerPoint productivity with

 Haunt the newsgroups and VB/VBA web sites.
 There's a ton of good code out there, already written.

-See How do I join the PowerPoint newsgroup The same info applies to getting hooked up to any of the other Microsoft newsgroups at msnews.microsoft.com.
+See The PowerPoint section of Microsoft Answers The same info applies to getting hooked up to any of the other forums on the site.
 Check out the various VB-related groups and the groups that cover the other Office apps.
 In many cases, you can easily adapt existing Excel or Word code to work in PowerPoint.

 Chris Ray's site hasn't been updated in a while, but has some potentially useful routines.